 Place the APING MODULE and APINGD MODULE on a minidisk to which you have access.
+It is recommended to use a shared minidisk.

 In APPC/VM side information is stored in what is called a communications directory.
 It is a VM file similar in definition and use to VM NAMES files.
+Defining CPI-C Side Information is optional.
 Below is a sample entry:

-:nick.?SYMDEST? :APINGD :luname.?LUNAME? ?PARTNERLU? :modename.?MODE? :security.NONE
+:nick.?SYMDEST? :APINGD :luname.?LOCALLU? ?PARTNERLU? :modename.?MODE? :security.NONE

-Figure 77.
+Figure 102.
 Sample Communications Directory Entry - COMDIR.SMP